kaidokert/fsfw/docs/highlevel.rst

 ----------

 The general structure is driven by the usage of interfaces provided by objects.
-The FSFW uses C++11 as baseline.
-The intention behind this is that this C++ Standard should be widely available, even with older compilers.
+The FSFW uses C++17 as baseline.
-The FSFW uses dynamic allocation during the initialization but provides static containers during runtime.
+It also uses dynamic allocation during the initialization but provides static containers during runtime.
 This simplifies the instantiation of objects and allows the usage of some standard containers.
 Dynamic Allocation after initialization is discouraged and different solutions are provided in the FSFW to achieve that.
-The fsfw uses run-time type information but exceptions are not allowed.
+The fsfw uses run-time type information but will not throw exceptions.

 Failure Handling
 -----------------